 - avoiding crowds, public areas, and anywhere else where they may experience close contact with other people

 Importantly, people who are taking immunosuppressant drugs should not stop taking the drugs unless a doctor specifically tells them to do so.

 Suddenly stopping a medication may result in a flare-up of symptoms, which may put extra stress on the immune system.
 A person should check with a doctor and follow their specific instructions.

-There are currently no vaccinations or treatments for the SARS-CoV-2 virus or COVID-19.
+There is currently no cure for the SARS-CoV-2 virus or COVID-19, although treatment can help manage symptoms.
 Taking steps to prevent the spread of the infection is, therefore, very important.